Capacity of an infinite family of networks related to the diamond network for fixed alphabet sizes: Upper bounds for the maximum code sizes

 to lower bound $|\mathcal{B}|$ in Theorem~\ref{thm_cover_problem} and to derive the following necessary criterion: \begin{lemma} Let $C\subseteq \cA^{s+2}$ be a code that can be $1$-error corrected for $\cN_s$.
 Then, we have

 \end{lemma} \begin{proof} Let $\mathcal{B}$ as in Theorem~\ref{thm_cover_problem}.
 If $a,b\in C_2$ are two codewords with $d(a,b)=2$, then there exists a vector $x\in \cA^{s+1}$ with $d(a,x)=d(x,b)=1$, so that $a,b\in \tau(x)$.
 Thus, there exists a set $B\in\mathcal{B}$ with $\tau(x)\subseteq B$.
-Since $|B|\le |\cA$| at most $|\cA|(|\cA|-1)$ ordered pairs counted in $\Lambda$ can yield the same set $B\in \mathcal{B}$, so that $|\mathcal{B}|\ge \frac{\Lambda}{|\cA|(|\cA|-1)}$ and the stated inequality follows from Theorem~\ref{thm_cover_problem}. {$\square$} \end{proof}
+Since $|B|\le |\cA$| at most $|\cA|(|\cA|-1)$ ordered pairs counted in $\Lambda$ can yield the same set $B\in \mathcal{B}$, so that $|\mathcal{B}|\ge \frac{\Lambda}{|\cA|(|\cA|-1)}$ and the stated inequality follows from Theorem~\ref{thm_cover_problem}. \end{proof}

 A first, rather weak, lower bound for $\Lambda$ can be obtained easily.
 For network $\cN_s$ the Singleton bound implies $|C_2|\le |\cA|^{s-1}$ if $d(C_2)\ge 3$, so that $C_2$ contains at least one pair of codewords at Hamming distance $2$.
-Iteratively removing a codeword in such a pair, we can conclude $\Lambda\ge |C|-|\cA|^{s-1}$ for $|C|\ge|C|-|\cA|^{s-1}$.
-In Subsection~\ref{subsec_lambda_bound_s_2} we will give a refined analysis for the special case $s=2$ and in Subsection~\ref{subsec_linear_programming_method} we will utilize the linear programming method for codes to obtain lower bounds for $\Lambda$ and state the corresponding upper bounds for $\sigma(\cN_s,a)$ for small parameters.
+Iteratively removing a codeword in such a pair, we can conclude $\Lambda\ge |C|-|\cA|^{s-1}$ for $|C|\ge |\cA|^{s-1}$.
+In Subsection~\ref{subsec_linear_programming_method} we will utilize the linear programming method for codes to obtain lower bounds for $\Lambda$ and state the corresponding upper bounds for $\sigma(\cN_s,a)$ for small parameters.